avimaybee/DeadOrGhosting/README.md

 ## Deploy to Cloudflare Pages

-When deploying, make sure to set the environment variable `VITE_GEMINI_API_KEY` in your Cloudflare Pages dashboard under Settings > Environment variables.
+When deploying, make sure to set the environment variable `GEMINI_API_KEY` in your Cloudflare Pages dashboard under Settings > Environment variables.